sockheadrps/rpaudio/docs/source/autoapi/rpaudio/index.rst

 .. py:class:: AudioChannel

-   .. py:method:: _control_loop()
-      :async:

-      Continuously monitors the queue and handles playback, auto-consume, and callback execution.
-Not meant for python access

    .. py:method:: current_audio_data()

       Retrieves metadata and current playback information.

       This method returns a dictionary containing various metadata fields such as album artist, album title, artist, channels, duration, and more, along with current playback information like volume and position.

+      Returns:
-      :returns: A dictionary with audio
-                metadata and playback details, including:
+          Dict[str, Union[str, float, int, None]]: A dictionary with audio metadata and playback details, including:
               - album_artist (str): The artist of the album.
               - album_title (str): The title of the album.
               - artist (str): The artist of the audio track.
               - channels (int): The number of audio channels.
               - comment (Optional[str]): Comments about the track.
               - composer (Optional[str]): The composer of the audio.
               - date (Optional[str]): The release date of the audio.
               - disc_number (Optional[int]): The disc number in a multi-disc set.
               - duration (float): The duration of the audio in seconds.
               - genre (Optional[str]): The genre of the audio.
               - sample_rate (int): The sample rate of the audio in Hz.
               - title (str): The title of the audio track.
               - total_discs (Optional[int]): The total number of discs in a multi-disc set.
               - total_tracks (Optional[int]): The total number of tracks in the album.
               - track_number (Optional[int]): The track number on the album.
               - year (Optional[int]): The year the audio was released.
               - speed (float): The current playback speed.
               - position (float): The current playback position in seconds.
               - volume (float): The current volume level.
               - effects (List[Dict[str, Any]]): List of effects applied to the audio.

-      :rtype: Dict[str, Union[str, float, int, None]]
+      ..
+          !! processed by numpydoc !!

    .. py:method:: drop_current_audio()

       Stops the currently playing audio, if any, and removes it from the channel.

       Example: